theerikmaki/vaadin-harjoitus/README.md

 - Start MySQL database on port 3306
 - Build and start the Vaadin chat app on port 8080

-2. Access the application

-Open your browser and navigate to:
+2. Open your browser at:

 ```
 http://localhost:8080
 ```

-## Notes

-- Database schema is updated automatically on startup (`spring.jpa.hibernate.ddl-auto=update`).

-- All frontend styles are located under `src/main/frontend/themes/default/styles.css`.

-- Real-time updates use Vaadin Push and a custom broadcaster.
+---

 ## Development Commands

-To rebuild only:
+- Rebuild application container only:

 ```bash
 docker-compose up --build app
 ```

-To tear down:
+- Stop and remove containers:

 ```bash
 docker-compose down
 ```

+---

+## Notes

+- Database schema auto-updates on startup (`spring.jpa.hibernate.ddl-auto=update`).
+- Frontend styles are in `src/main/frontend/themes/default/styles.css`.
+- Real-time updates handled with Vaadin Push and a custom broadcaster.
+- Database connection waits on startup for MySQL readiness.

+---

+# License

+This project is distributed under the MIT License.